Columbia River Treaty to be renegotiated with U.S. in early 2018

 The U.S. Department of State has announced it will begin negotiations to modernize the decades-old Columbia River Treaty beginning in early 2018, a move Nelson B.C.'s mayor calls "promising."

-In 1964, Canada and the U.S. signed the treaty which created reservoirs hundreds of kilometres long in several states and in British Columbia.
+In 1964, Canada and the U.S. signed the treaty which created reservoirs hundreds of kilometres long in B.C. and Montana.

 It currently dictates flood control and hydroelectric dam operations but is set to expire in 2024.